 A surgeon or urologist will make a small cut in the scrotum, untwist the spermatic cord, and stitch the testicles to the inside of the scrotum to prevent future torsions.
 When that's finished, the doctor will stitch up the scrotum, and the patient will be taken to a room and allowed to recover for an hour or two.

 Guys who have a testicle removed may be able to get a prosthetic, or artificial, testicle a few months after the surgery.
-Most guys will still be able to father children with one working testicle, but it can help some guys to feel more confident about their appearance if they have a prosthetic testicle.
+Most guys will still be able to father children later in life with one working testicle, but it can help some guys to feel more confident about their appearance if they have a prosthetic testicle.

 Even if a pain in your scrotum goes away on its own, you still need to tell a parent or doctor.
 A torsion that goes away makes you more likely to have another torsion in the future.
 Doctors can greatly reduce your risk of another torsion by performing a simple surgical procedure that secures your testicles to your scrotum.